Nature and Scope

 The number of documents per volume can range from a handful to hundreds.
 Therefore, in order to maximise the usability of Colonial America for scholars, we have split each volume up into sub-sections, each consisting of an individual document or cluster of related documents.
 These documents can be browsed by title, date, volume, theme, document type and colony/region.

 We have also indexed each document with relevant keywords, names and places, allowing these mostly manuscript records to be searchable for the first time.
 Many of these terms can be found in lists of search directories provided for scholars’ convenience.
-Since manuscript material is not full-text searchable, we recommend that users search the documents through these search directories in the first instance in order best to align the terms they search for with the terms we have used to index the documents.
+We recommend that users search the documents through these search directories in the first instance in order best to align the terms they search for with the terms we have used to index the documents.

 A useful searching tool can be found on our Data Associations page.
 This feature has been developed to display associations, and hence illustrate wider trends, between the four main categories of metadata (people, places, keywords and dates) to further research.